History of Andhra Pradesh: Virapurushadatta

 Virapurushadatta was the son and successor of Santamula through his wife, Madhari.
 He had a sister, Adavi Santisri, took a queen from the Saka family of Ujjain and gave his daughter in marriage to a Chutu prince.

 Ehuvula Santamula (Santamula II)

 Ehuvula Santamula (Santamula II), Virapurushadata's son, ruled after a short Abhira interregnum.

 Rudrapurushadatta

 Rudrapurushadatta was an Ikshvaku ruler mentioned in inscriptions from Gurajala in Guntur district.
 Possibly a son of Ehuvula Santamula, he ruled for over 11 years.

-Brihatpalayanas
+Bruhatpalayanas

-During the third century CE, the Brihatpalayanas ruled northern Andhra from their capital, Kodur, in the Krishna district.
+During the third century CE, the Bruhatpalayanas ruled northern Andhra from their capital, Kodur, in the Krishna district.

 Anandagotrikas

-The Ananda Gotrikas (335-425) ruled coastal Andhra from their capital, Kapotapuram.
+The Ananda Gotrikas (335–425) ruled coastal Andhra from their capital, Kapotapuram.
 Their affiliations are unknown.
 A few Anandagotras families have been discovered in the Anantapur district and Kadiri taluk.
 It is an old Kadapa district: Hiranya Raajya, in the Puranas.
 Anandagotras live in Cedaranya of Kadhiri area hill/mountain places called Batrapalli forest, Gogannapeta, Pandava Raju hill and Vankapalli.
 Old andha/kandarapuram have been demolished.
 Kambamraayudu mountain hill areas' surname is tatam in patras.